Dog BMI Calculator

 - Obese: there are fat pads on the lower back and the tail base.
 Ribs, hip bones, and spine are under a thick layer of fat and difficult to feel.
 No waist is visible, and the belly may sag.

 Body Mass Index is less popular due to the difficulty in finding the perfect value.
 Although people come in all shapes, ages, races, and such, we managed to establish that the healthy range is between 18.5 and 24.9, and this result is accurate for most of us.
 It is much trickier to do that for dogs as the size and build differences between breeds are significant.
 Not only that, but we also can't forget about mongrels, whose mix of different breeds mean they need a different range.
-Therefore, there isn't yet a standardized methods for computing canine BMI.
+Therefore, there isn't yet a standardized method for computing canine BMI.
 The typical dog BMI formulae are:

 which is the formula used in our dog BMI calculator.
 The resultant values in this dog BMI chart are typically less than 10, and hence they look less intimidating than those obtained from the above equation.